-Heart and blood vessel disease — cardiovascular disease also called heart disease — includes numerous problems, many of which are related to a process called atherosclerosis.
+Heart and blood vessel disease — also called heart disease — includes numerous problems, many of which are related to a process called atherosclerosis.
 Atherosclerosis is a condition that develops when a substance called plaque builds up in the walls of the arteries.
 This buildup narrows the arteries, making it harder for blood to flow through.
 If a blood clot forms, it can stop the blood flow.
 This can cause a heart attack or stroke.

 An ischemic stroke (the most common type) happens when a blood vessel that feeds the brain gets blocked, usually from a blood clot.
 When the blood supply to a part of the brain is shut off, brain cells will die.
 The result will be the inability to carry out some of the previous functions as before like walking or talking.
 A hemorrhagic stroke occurs when a blood vessel within the brain bursts.
 The most likely cause is uncontrolled hypertension.